Soft Skills Analysis

 8. The Profile as an Employee

-This section describes how this profile behaves in a daily work situation: their contribution style, their expectations of the framework and their manager, and their ways of organizing themselves.
-This is directly actionable information for recruitment interviews and onboarding.
+This section describes how this profile behaves in daily work situations: their contribution style, their expectations of their environment and manager, and their organizational methods.
+This is directly usable information for recruitment interviews and onboarding.

 9. The Profile as a Colleague

-This section describes the relational dynamics that this profile will naturally generate within a team: their way of collaborating, communicating, and taking their place in a team.
-It is useful for evaluating cultural fit and complementarity with the existing team.
+This section describes the relational dynamics this profile will naturally generate within a team: their way of collaborating, communicating, and taking their place in a team.
+It is useful for assessing cultural fit and complementarity with the existing team.

 10. The Profile as a Manager